DaertML/llm_alignment/README.md

 - Increase the dropout ratio in the model, to avoid the convergence to such sequences.

 Even though we have some new insights on the dynamics of the issue and how to fix them; we feel like we just scratched the surface of possibilities and more work in the topic will bring us closer to a well performing model that can chat with the user casually and provide deeper conversations in its knowledge field.

+# Findings
+Some remarkable findings from this work go in the direction of aiding the language model as much as we can, in order to ease the generation and prepare the activations of the latent space to follow the same activation that happened during training:
+- Use system prompts to ease the language know when his part of speech begins; as it is seen in the example in which we ask the model about mathematics, the model thought that id needed to provide more context on what was about to be asked, rather than starting the generation.
+- Carefully configure the training process to add the end and begin of sequence tokens to each sample.
+- The quality and quantity of data are two success factors for the training and finetune of your model.